stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - CMD + SHIFT + O: Same as XCode. open file

 ## AppCode concierge 💁
-- select in project view 👉 shows you the active file in the file-tree-view
+- "select in project" view 👉 shows you the active file in the file-tree-view (rather cumbersome shortcut combo: alt + f1 then enter)